umarhassan-mitodl/12.091-january-iap-2005/content/pages/exams.md

 ### Suggestions

-1.  {{% resource_link "a4a80c2b-aa25-4222-82b2-a8579a0ceb74" "Vera: Virtual Electronic Resource Access" %}}, Type Books in Print in the search box.
+1. [Vera: Virtual Electronic Resource Access](http://libraries.mit.edu/vera), Type Books in Print in the search box.
 The next window opens, Type keyword in the Quick search box (suggested keywords: Neutron activation analysis, Nuclear analytical, Environmental geochemistry..., any keyword of your interest or field), You may search the Title in the Barton Search box to see whether that book already exists in the MIT library.
 Barton, the Libraries online catalog.

 Question 10
 -----------